tombh/tweetdeck_image_previews/README.md

 For Firefox install the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) Firefox add-on.

 Then add the [tip.user.js](https://github.com/tombh/tweetdeck_image_previews/raw/master/tip.user.js) file.
-If Tampermonkey/Greasemonkey is installed then you should be able to hust one-click install from that previous link.
+If Tampermonkey/Greasemonkey is installed then you should be able to just one-click install from that previous link.
 Otherwise you may need to manually add the file as a new userscript.